elpython/elpython-meta/README.md

 security updates, EL Python should have no impact on the typical testing matrix (and this is considered a desirable outcome).

-Where EL Python may potentially becoming an interesting testing target for Python community projects is in the following cases:
+Where EL Python may potentially become an interesting testing target for Python community projects is in the following cases:

 - when a given CPython maintenance branch is no longer receiving security updates, some projects